exyi/diplomka/diplomka/text/2-oview-4.0-number-classes.md

 Unfortunately, the assumption of symmetry we made earlier is generally invalid, as Sugar/Sugar pairs are actually defined asymmetrically — for instance, **cSS A-C** is not a flipped version of **cSS C-A** (@fig:cSS-CA-vs-AC).
 In <https://doi.org/10.1017/s1355838201002515>, Leontis and Westhof only define **cis** Sugar/Sugar as non-symmetric, while **trans** Sugar/Sugar should be symmetric:

-> The cis and trans W.C./W.C., the trans Hoogsteen/Hoogsteen, and the trans Sugar-edge/Sugar-edge geometries (…) are symmetric, with the interacting bases related by a twofold rotation about an axis passing either vertically or horizontally through the center of the base pair.
+> The cis and trans W.C./W.C., the trans Hoogsteen/Hoogsteen, and the trans Sugar-edge/Sugar-edge geometries (…) are symmetric, with the interacting bases related by a twofold rotation about an axis passing either vertically or horizontally through the center of the basepair.
 > **The cis Sugar-edge/Sugar-edge geometry (…), however, is not symmetric.**
 > To illustrate this point, two different A-G cis Sugar-edge/Sugar-edge pairs are shown in Figure 7. [note: we show A-C in @fig:cSS-CA-vs-AC]